 The Alaska Range

-Standing tall in the Alaska Range – not to mention the minds of adventurers – Mount McKinley is the tallest mountain on the continent climbing to 20,320 feet.
-Also referred to as Denali, the summit summons climbers during Alaska's summer climbing season.
+Standing tall in the Alaska Range – not to mention the minds of adventurers – Denali is the tallest mountain on the continent climbing to 20,320 feet.
+Once called Mount McKinley, the summit summons climbers during Alaska's summer climbing season.
 But almost anyone can climb to the highest mountain altitudes; flightseeing charters can take guests over rocky valleys and glacial icefields around the towering spires of the Alaska Range.
 Flights are available year round from Lake Hood Seaplane Base, Merrill Field or Talkeetna, Alaska.
 Even if you don’t leave terra firma, Denali – as well as nearby Mount Foraker (17,400 feet) and Mount Hunter (14,573 feet) – can be seen from downtown Anchorage on a clear day.